telerik/ajax-docs/api/server/Telerik.Web.UI/TreeListReordering.md

 False by default, which means that each time you try to reorder columns a
                 postback will be performed.Note that in case this property is true the order changes will be persisted on the server only after postback.

-###  ColumnsReorderMethod `TreeListColumnsReorderMethod`

-Gets or sets a value indicating the method that will be used when reordering columns: Swap or Reorder